geoblock/Geoblock/README.md

 # Geoblock
-Geomodeling system for estimation of mineral resources In stage of conversion from px database to sqlite.
+Geomodeling system for estimation of mineral resources

+Now in stage of conversion from px database to sqlite.

+Enjoy!
+© 1996-2023 The Geoblock Team